dubo-dubon-duponey/docker-images/README.md

  * [TODO] better handling of docker version detection to accommodate for future 20.x releases
  * [TODO] slim-fast HomeBridge
  * [TODO] a custom dyndns service
- * [INVESTIGATE] replace HomeBridge with https://github.com/brutella/hc
+ * [INVESTIGATE] replace HomeBridge with https://github.com/brutella/hc (also look at https://www.npmjs.com/package/homebridge-http-base)

+ * [HOMEBRIDGE] any armv7 image is broken when it comes to certificates - introduce a hack to either:
+    * build the base-runtime image natively
+    * or re-install ca-certificates on first-run at runtime
+ * [HOMEBRIDGE] weather plus is busted
+ * [HOMEBRIDGE] sound controls are all busted (devices perms?)

 ### Tier 2